taoma-commits/leetCode/ALGS.md

 * MST: given a connected, weighted graph $G$, the minimum spanning tree $S$ of $G$ is the spanning tree whose weight sum is minimum. $S$ is unique if edge weights are distinct.

+* Note: MST only depends on the **relative order of edge weights**, not on the exact values of weights.

 > **Proposition.** In a tree, $E = V - 1$.

 Proof. $E > V - 2$.
 Starting from a vertex walk through all edges.
 A edge not visited is incident to at most one vertex not visited.
 If $E < V - 1$, can not get to all vertices.